 The return status of a pipeline is the exit status of the last command, unless the pipefail option is enabled.
 If pipefail is enabled, the pipeline's return status is the value of the last (rightmost) command to exit with a non-zero status, or zero if all commands exit successfully.
-If the reserved word ! precedes a pipeline, the exit status of that pipeline is the logical negation of the exit status as described above.
+If the reserved word! precedes a pipeline, the exit status of that pipeline is the logical negation of the exit status as described above.
 The shell waits for all commands in the pipeline to terminate before returning a value.

 If the time reserved word precedes a pipeline, the elapsed as well as user and system time consumed by its execution are reported when the pipeline terminates.
-The $-\mathbf{p}$ option changes the output format to that specified by POSIX.
+The -p option changes the output format to that specified by POSIX.
+When the shell is in posix mode, it does not recognize time as a reserved word if the next token begins with a '-'.
 The TIMEFORMAT variable may be set to a format string that specifies how the timing information should be displayed; see the description of TIMEFORMAT under Shell Variables below.